Skip to content

 Alarm Configuration

-SDK v1 supports simple alarm monitoring and raising through Modbus Server tag configuration.
+Modbus SDK supports simple alarm monitoring and raising through Modbus Server data point configuration.

 Existing alarm states can be mapped to the application for monitoring using the Discretes register type in the PDEF editor.